Top 50+ Large Language Models (LLMs) in 2026

 The initial release of ChatGPT sparked the rapid adoption of generative AI, which has led to large language model innovations and industry growth.

-This table lists the leading large language models in early 2025.
+This table lists the leading large language models in 2026.

 LLM NameDeveloperRelease DateAccessParameters